arknotts/pepper-ajax/README.md

   - default: The ```method``` attribute of a form, or GET if not specified
  - **data-url=**
   - ```[URL]```: Tells pepperAjax what URL to make the AJAX call to.
 Required unless an action is already specified on the form
+ - **data-boundary**
+  - Defines a boundary for pepperAjax when it is gathering data to send for the AJAX call.
+Boundaries prevent pepperAjax from gathering too much data.